 - Municipalities: actual applied rates and reliefs by region.

-- VMD Meža valsts reģistrs, 2026 Q2 release: our sample for the regional cadastre breakdown.
+- VMD Meža valsts reģistrs, 2026 Q2 release: sample for the regional cadastre breakdown.

 - Silava: site-index class tables and forest type typology.